General Information

 Student Applications: All students will complete a standard online study abroad application created by OSA, which has required personal, health, and legal information for our office and for the university.
 Faculty directors will be given log-in credentials to the application software and will be required to log in to accept or reject applicants to their program.
 The software will allow faculty directors access to all of the application information about each applicant.

-Student Payments: All students on faculty-led programs will be charged an international health insurance fee and an administrative fee from the Office of Study Abroad.
+Student Payments: All students on faculty-led programs will be charged an international emergency assistance and evacuation fee and an administrative fee from the Office of Study Abroad.
 These fees are separate from what Faculty Directors include in program costs.

 Faculty Director Responsibilities